 To be audit-ready, you must log and monitor:

-Choosing an Auditor Who Understands AI
+How Do You Choose an Auditor Who Understands AI?

 The Vetting Process: Questions That Reveal True AI Expertise